Prisha212/BankBot/README.md

 2)Activate the environment using source ./venv/bin/activate

-3)Download all the dependencies as mentioned in requirement.txt

-4)Clone this repository in your local machine using gh repo clone Prisha212/BankBot
+3)Clone this repository in your local machine using gh repo clone Prisha212/BankBot

-5)Train the model using rasa train
+4)Train the model using rasa train

-6)Activate the action server in another terminal using rasa run actions
+5)Activate the action server in another terminal using rasa run actions

-7)Now run the bot in terminal using rasa shell
+6)Now run the bot in terminal using rasa shell